andrasq/node-qnit/Readme.md

 - mocha compatibility
 - bundle up errors and output all at the end (instead of interleaving)
 - use a sub-millisecond timer for reporting test times
+- gather result rows into json and output with a json-to-text reporter module